kebdane/cse15l-lab-reports/LabReport5.md

   Hi!
 So I'm working on my ListExamples file and can't seem to make it work.
 I keep testing and keep getting this error
 ![Image](LR5ss.png)
-  Based on this, I see that there is abug with my merge method, although I am not sure what does it mean having error with java heap space.
+  Based on this, I see that there is a bug with my merge method, although I am not sure what does it mean having error with java heap space.
 It also says OutOfMemoryError, and I am not sure how to fix this.

 * TA Response: